perfectyorg/perfecty-push-wp/README.txt

 8. Settings

 == Changelog ==

+= 1.1.0 =
+* Integrate the Perfecty Push JS SDK: This is backwards compatible but upgrade to this version with caution.
+* Upgrade the PHP Push Server Lib to the latest version
+* Performance improvements
+* Debugging mode
+* The server_url now defaults to get_rest_url(), so the preference value is reset to an empty value in order to use it
+* Fix various issues

 = 1.0.8 =
 * Add options to send featured image and customize notification title in notifications sent on post publishing.
 Thanks to [@mociofiletto](https://profiles.wordpress.org/mociofiletto/)